IanBoyanZhang/MasteringRTOS/README.md

 - RTOS ticking is implemented using SysTick Timer of the ARM Cortex Mx

 - Tick interrupt happens at the rate of `configTICK_RATE_HZ` configured in the FreeRTOSConfig.h

+Used for ContextSwitching to the next potential task

+- The tick ISR runs

+- All the ready state tasks are scanned

+- Determined which is the next potential task to run

+- If found, triggers the context switching by pending the PendSV interrupt

+- The PendSV handler takes care of switching out of old task and switching in of a new task

+Pending an interrupt also means "Activating" that interrupt

+PendSV is a System exception which can be triggered by enabling its pending bit in the ARM cortex Mx processor